-In 1985, McGrath RentCorp established an Employee Stock Ownership Plan.
-Under the terms of the plan, as amended, McGrath RentCorp makes annual contributions in the form of cash or common stock of McGrath RentCorp to a trust for the benefit of eligible employees.
+In 1985, the Company established an Employee Stock Ownership Plan.
+Under the terms of the plan, as amended, the Company makes annual contributions in the form of cash or common stock of McGrath RentCorp to a trust for the benefit of eligible employees.
 The amount of the contribution is determined annually by the Board of Directors.
-Contributions are expensed in the year approved and were \$1,300,000 for 2006 and 2005 and \$975,000 for 2004.
+Contributions are expensed in the year approved and were \$1,400,000 for 2007 and \$1,300,000 for each of 2006 and 2005.

-Long Term Bonus Plans
+Long - Term Bonus Plans

 In 1991, the Board of Directors adopted a Long-Term Stock Bonus Plan (the "1990 LTB Plan") under which shares of common stock could be granted to officers and key employees.
-The stock bonuses granted under the 1990 LTB Plan are evidenced by written Stock Bonus Agreements covering specified performance periods.
+The stock bonuses granted under the 1990 LTB Plan are evidenced by written stock bonus agreements covering specified performance periods.
 The 1990 LTB Plan provided for the grant of stock bonuses upon achievement of certain financial goals during a specified period.
 Stock bonuses earned under the 1990 LTB Plan vested over four years from the grant date contingent on the employee's continued employment with the Company.
-As of December 31, 2006, 420,486 shares of common stock had been granted, of which all shares are vested.
+As of December 31, 2007, a cumulative total of 420,486 shares of common stock had been granted, of which all shares are vested.
 The 1990 LTB Plan expired in December 1999 and no further grants of common stock can occur under the 1990 LTB Plan.
 In 2000, the Board of Directors adopted a Long-Term Stock Bonus Plan (the "2000 LTB Plan") under which 800,000 shares of common stock were reserved for grant to officers and key employees.
 The terms of the 2000 LTB Plan are the same as the 1990 Plan described above.
-As of December 31, 2006, no shares of common stock had yet been granted or vested under the 2000 LTB Plan.
-Compensation expense for 2006, 2005 and 2004 under the plans was \$0, \$44,000 and \$57,000, respectively, and is based on a combination of the anticipated number of shares to be granted, the amount of vested shares previously issued and fluctuations in market price of the Company's common stock.
-As of December 31, 2006 and 2005 there were no unvested shares.
-There were 2,692 unvested shares at December 31, 2004 with the related weighted average grant-date fair value of \$18.76 per share.
+As of December 31, 2007, no shares of common stock had been granted or vested under the 2000 LTB Plan.
+Compensation expense in 2005 under the plans was \$44,000, and was based on a combination of the anticipated number of shares to be granted, the amount of vested shares previously issued and fluctuations in market price of the Company's common stock.
+There was no compensation expense under these plans in 2007 and 2006.
+As of December 31, 2007, 2006, and 2005 there were no unvested shares and the 2007 Plan replaced the 2000 Plan and no additional grants will be made under this plan.